2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 #### Getting the equation of a straight line, given two points

 We all know that given two points we can strike one and only one line.
-How many times did you measure two points (maybe while doing some DIY) and stroke a line between them?
+How many times did you measure two points (maybe while doing some D.I.Y.) and stroke a line between them?

 It will be useful in our adventure to be able to get the equation of a straight line starting from two points, so let's call our two points $P(x_1,y_1)$ and $Q(x_2,y_2)$, then the straight line that crosses both those points will have equation: